How to change a photo into a pencil line drawing in Photoshop

 This is fabulous!
 Now if I want to copy a portion of the original photo, do I need to flatten the layers?

-Hi Beth, thanks for comment.
+Hi Beth, thanks for the comment.
 The original photo will still be in place at the bottom of the layers so you can select that layer and copy and paste from it, or just duplicate that layer and bring it to the top and erase a section to reveal the line drawing.. hope that helps.
-Thanks Hannah

 I’m using Photoshop Elements 8 and Step 6, “color dodge” doesn’t make my image mostly white, it does, however, invert the tones so what was once dark is now light and vice versa.
 The gaussian blur also does nothing but blur the color-dodged image.
 Any help for Elements 8 here?